 Students must be identified by an official UC name badge for all community and fieldwork experiences.
-The badges can be purchased from the Campus Safety Office.
+Badges can be obtained through campus safety for a minimal fee.

-Academic Requirements Master of Science in Occupational Therapy (68 Hours)
+Academic Requirements Master of Science in Occupational Therapy (69 Hours)

 OCCUPATIONAL THERAPY - PROFESSIONAL PHASE All courses and fieldwork must be taken in the sequence indicated.
 Please note that there are 5 separate semesters for which you must register and pay tuition and fees.